 LVN-RN Information Session

-Only applicants who graduated from a state supported Orange County/Long Beach consortium nursing school with the past year, have an active CA RN license and a minimumum 3.0 GPA will be considered.
+Only applicants who graduated from a state supported Orange County/Long Beach consortium nursing school within the past year, have an active CA RN license and a minimum 3.0 GPA will be considered.
+RN new graduate must be able to work two-three 12 hour unpaid shifts with an assigned nurse, at night, completing a minimum of 240 clinical hours.

 Questions on the RN Grad Transition Program please contact email@example.com